threefoldfoundation/blog_threefold/posts/tft_on_liquid_and_btcalpha.md

 ### Do you believe that the world needs change?

-Do you believe in decentralisation?
+Do you believe in decentralization?
 Equality?
 Sustainability?

 Do you believe in circular economies, where everyone is invited to partake and succeed?